-Moving Your Pet to Ireland
+Moving to Ireland with Pets

 If you and your family are relocating to the Emerald Isle, preparing in advance can make the process that much easier.
 What does it take to organize pet transport to Ireland?
 There are several steps, beginning with an implanted microchip and rabies vaccination and certification.
 Experts also recommend the full range of vaccinations.